Mount Bulusan

 Mount Bulusan, also known as Bulusan Volcano, is a stratovolcano on the island of Luzon in the Philippines.
-Located in the province of Sorsogon in the Bicol Region, it is 70 km southeast of Mayon Volcano and approximately 390 km southeast of the Philippine capital of Manila.

-It is one of the active volcanoes in the Philippines.
+Located in the province of Sorsogon in the Bicol Region, it is 70 km southeast of Mayon Volcano and approximately 390 km southeast of Manila.
+Bulusan is one of the active volcanoes in the Philippines.

 Physical features

-Bulusan is classified by volcanologists as a stratovolcano (or a composite cone) and covers the northeast rim of Irosin caldera that was formed about 40,000 years ago.
+Bulusan is classified by volcanologists as a stratovolcano (or a composite cone) and covers the northeast rim of Irosin caldera that was formed about 36,000 years ago.
 It has a peak elevation of 1535 m above sea level with a base diameter of 15 km.

 Around the mountain are four craters and four hot springs.
 The first crater, called Blackbird Lake, is 20 m in diameter and 15 m deep.
 The second crater is oval, with dimensions of 60 by 30 m and 15 m.
 The third crater is about 90 m in diameter and 20 m deep, while the fourth, which is near the northeastern rim opened during the 1981 eruption.
 There is also a 100 m fissure measuring 5 to 8 m wide below this crater.

 The volcano's hot springs are: